rapidez/docs/src/3.x/extending.md

 ],
 ```

-Create your own, for example: `app/Controllers/Product.php`, make sure you implement the methods as defined in the controller in the core and define it in the configuration as with models.
+Create your own controller.
+For example, `app/Controllers/Product.php`.
+Make sure you implement the methods as defined in the core controller and define it in the configuration as with models.

 ## Widgets